boriskirov/boris-kirov-portfolio/cases/life-at-elastic.md

 ---
 title: Life at Elastic
-description: "Current changelog of projects I am working in Elastic"
+description: "The changelog of projects and initiatives I have contrbuted in in Elastic as Observability Design Lead"
 date: "2025-11-24"
 type: "Changelog"
 ---